SatArw/odin_recipes/README.md

 # odin_recipes
-Repository for a simple recipes webpage,I want to demonstrate my basic HTML skills in paragraphs, lists, images etc
+Repository for a simple recipes webpage using HTML and CSS.